 Last time I made Boston baked beans, I used slices of pork belly, but Pete’s not a huge pork belly fan, so I wanted to make a version that he’d enjoy as much as me.

 As is so often the case in life, bangers (and bacon) were the answer!

 I put bacon in at the beginning, so it could release its porky goodness into the beans.
 I browned the bangers in a frying pan and added them for the last hour of cooking time.
-As we had lots of soft white bread to mop up the sauce, I didn’t reduce the liquid down completely, but you can let it simmer a little longer without a lid, if you’d prefer the sauce to be thicker.
+As we had lots of soft white bread to mop up the sauce, I didn’t reduce the liquid down completely, but sometimes I let it simmer a little longer without a lid, to make the beans and sauce thicker.

 Kavey’s Boston Baked Beans & British Bangers

 2 x 400 gram tins of white haricot beans in water

 3 tablespoons black treacle

 200g tinned chopped tomatoes

 Note: I had a tin of butter beans in the larder, so substituted those for one of the tins of white haricot beans.

 Tip the contents of the tins of haricot beans, liquid and all, into a large casserole.
 Add the sugar, black treacle, mustard, tomatoes and bacon.
 Add freshly ground black pepper at this stage, but adjust for salt later, as the bacon will add some during cooking.